flnt/Flower.jl/docs/src/test.md

 !!!  todo "Not analytical reference?"
     A convergence study is carried out for these cases, where the reference solution is taken as the simulation with the highest number of points per dimension.

 In each case, the initial temperature field is set to zero and we impose a Dirichlet boundary condition at the interface.
-The ratio τ /∆2 = 0.5 is kept constant as we increase the number of points.
+The ratio timestep_n /∆2 = 0.5 is kept constant as we increase the number of points.

 Convergence study of the Cut Cell method coupled with a Crank-Nicolson scheme when solving the heat equation inside a stationary circle with a Dirichlet boundary condition TD = 1 imposed at the interface.
 The top gures show the position of the interface in red and the temperature eld at nal time tf = 0.03125 for N = 16, 32, 64, 128.
 The middle gure show the normalized error in temperature eld with respect to the reference solution taken for N = 256.
 The bottom gure shows the convergence rate of the method in mixed cells, full cells and in all cells.